 For purposes of this Student Handbook, "working day" means any day that falls on Monday through Friday which the College is open for operation.
 Additionally, when referring to an employee by his or her official title herein, such reference is also intended to include the employee's designee (with the exception of the President of the College).

 Student Rights

-As members of the College community, students have certain responsibilities that include, but are not necessarily limited to, the following:
+As members of the College community, students have certain rights that include the following.